HM4704/Diskclone/ReadMe.txt

-Tool for coping a disk
+Tool for copying a disk